Skip to main content

 Rep. Moolenaar in the Rio Grande Valley seeing the border crisis

-Along with Senator Tim Scott (R-SC), Congressman Moolenaar serves as the Co-Chair for the School Choice Caucus, and as a parent, Moolenaar is proud to stand in support of parental rights and school choice in Michigan and across America.
+Moolenaar is also the Co-Chair for the Congressional School Choice Caucus with Senator Tim Scott (R-SC).
+As a parent, Moolenaar is proud to support parental rights and school choice in Michigan and across America.

-Moolenaar brings years of leadership experience in the private and public sectors to Congress.
+Moolenaar brings years of leadership experience in the private and public sectors.
 He began his career as a chemist, after graduating from Hope College with a bachelor’s degree in chemistry.
 Moolenaar then worked in business development, and as a school administrator.
 Moolenaar has a master’s degree in public administration from Harvard University.
-From 2003-2008, he served in the Michigan House of Representatives, and in the Michigan State Senate from 2011-2015.
+From 2003-2008, he served in the Michigan House of Representatives, and in the Michigan State Senate from 2011-2014.

-Congressman Moolenaar and his wife, Amy, raised their family in Michigan and are blessed with six children and two grandchildren.
+Moolenaar and his wife, Amy, raised their family in Michigan and are blessed with six children and three grandchildren.